rachelrobbinsmayhill/Personal-Project/README.md

-##### Overall Project-Focused Questions
-- What will the end product look like?
-    + A GitHub Repository containing an end-to-end data science pipeline project of personal choosing.
-- What format will it be in?
-    + A GitHub Repository with a .gitignore, README.md, wrangle.py, work.ipynb, report.ipynb.
-- Who will it be delivered to?
-   + Peers Review Process and Instructors
-- How will it be used?
-   + To display unique interests and skillset as an individual within a cohort.
-- How will I know I'm done?
-   + When I have a question, answer thorugh statistics/visualization, and modeling.
-- What is my MVP?
-   + A project that runs thorugh the entire pipeline to include modeling, while asking and answering one question.
-- How will I know it's good enough?
-   + When I have imporved upon my MVP.

 #### 5. DELIVERABLES:
 - [x] README file - provides an overview of the project and steps for project reproduction
 - [x] Draft Jupyter Notebook - provides all steps taken to produce the project